 Joseph Stiglitz, Amartya Sen, and Jean-Paul Fitoussi (2010), Mismeasuring Our Lives: Why GDP Doesn’t Add Up (New York: The New Press)

 Morten Jerven (2012), “For Richer, For Poorer: GDP Revisions and Africa’s Statistical Tragedy,” African Affairs, 112/446, pp. 138–147

-COURSE MODULE 1: WHERE DOES GLOBAL INEQUALITY COME FROM?
+COURSE MODULE 1: WHERE DOES THE CURRENT DISTRIBUTION OF GLOBAL WEALTH COME FROM?

 William Easterly (2001), The Elusive Quest for Growth, pp. 25-44